 - Previous inspection report

-- Record of notifiable events for 2018/19
+- Record of notifiable events for 2017/2018

 - All communications with the agency by RQIA.

-The inspector spoke with the manager, the deputy manager, a senior support worker and three support workers to discuss their views regarding care provided by the agency, staff training and staff's general knowledge in respect of the agency.
+The inspector spoke with the manager, a senior support worker and a support worker to discuss their views regarding care provided by the agency, staff training and staff's general knowledge in respect of the agency.
 Their feedback is contained within the body of this report.

-As part of the inspection the inspector spoke with three service users and the inspector observed the service users' interactions with staff.
-Their feedback is contained within the body of this report.
+As part of the inspection the inspector spoke with two service users and the inspector observed the service users' interactions with staff.
+During the inspection the inspector met with a visiting professional.

-The inspector requested that the manager place a 'Have we missed you'' card in a prominent position in the agency to allow service users, relatives and staff who were not available on the day of the inspection to give feedback to RQIA regarding the quality of service provision, no feedback has been received.
+The inspector requested that the manager place a 'Have we missed you" card in a prominent position in the agency to allow service users, relatives and staff who were not available on the day of the inspection to give feedback to RQIA regarding the quality of service provision, no feedback has been received.

-The manager was asked to provide some service users/relatives with an RQIA survey/stamped addressed envelope asking for their views on the services they receive.
-Two responses were returned to the inspector and their feedback is included within the report.
+The manager was asked to provide each service user/relative with an RQIA survey/stamped addressed envelope asking for their views on the services they receive, no responses were returned to the inspector.